saxby-b/list-project/README.md

 To Do List.

-List Project has an array of all the necessary things to do, and this is then displayed using a for loop with other functions and an event listener.
+List Project has an array of all the necessary things to do, and this is then displayed using a forEach loop with other functions and an event listener.